One of the world's leading nature spaces for children, Rio Tinto Naturescape Kings Park, has re-opened - in time for the 2017 summer school holidays.

 From March 2018, upgraded outdoor living classrooms for popular Kings Park Education will also open in the precinct to meet growing demand from schools.
 Education programs are curriculum based and specialise in environmental science, heritage and Aboriginal culture.

-Rio Tinto Naturescape Kings Park is free and will be open 9.00 am until 4.00 pm, Tuesdays to Sundays from 14 December.
+Rio Tinto Naturescape Kings Park is free and will be open 9.00 am until 4.00 pm, Tuesdays to Sundays from 14 December, 2017 onwards.
 It is closed on Mondays, all of February and on days when a very high fire danger is forecast.
 The area is located on May Drive, Kings Park.